Ensono/stacks-azure-data/pysparkle/README.md

 Spark runs on Java 8/11/17, Java 8 prior to version 8u362 support is deprecated as of Spark 3.4.0.
 For details see: https://spark.apache.org/docs/latest/.

+# Local testing
+The current setup of PySparkle doesn't include the required libraries to connect to Azure Data Lake Storage (they are pre-installed and configured in Azure Databricks environment.
+To run the application locally, appropriate jar files would have to be included in the classpath.

 # Azure Data Factory setup
 Example setup for running PySparkle from ADF.
 The pipeline below consists of two steps:
 1. Get Service Principal Secret from Key Vault